elwin37/seejwork/README.md

 About 150 of the 550 in the first half of the TCE 1 file have coverage within 30 arcmin (most likely from the Slew Survey).
 Returns a list of OBSIDs for further investigation, so likely some detections or upper limits in there too..

+Checking the source matchin routine:
+It's fine - matches the catalogs to themselves, and when I added random offsets in ra and dec <= 60 arcsec, it found them all within the new 85" maximum offset radius.
+So I don't think this is the reason its not finding matches.